The best under-desk treadmills 2024: tested and reviewed

 Remote is glitchy

-WalkingPad makes several great under-desk treadmills, but the P1 is the most budget-friendly option.
-It doesn't have a display for your workout metrics, and the motor is a little less powerful than others in the range, but it's a great option for the price.
+WalkingPad makes several great under-desk treadmills, but the P1 is the most budget-friendly option in its range.
+It doesn't have a display for your workout metrics, and the motor is a little less powerful than others in the lineup, but it's a great option for the price.

 It can be folded in half for easy storage, but since it has a fairly short power cord (six feet), you'll need to position it somewhere near an electrical outlet.
 And, despite the lack of a built-in display, you can adjust the settings with the remote, which has a small screen.